aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 If you'd like to try a finished example, use your language's `-complete` directory as described above.

 Experiment using the API as much as you like.

-To get you started, here are some suggested things to try.
+To get started, here are some things to try:

-* Compare <a href="https://us-east-2.console.aws.amazon.com/cloudtrail/home?region=us-east-2#" target="_blank">CloudTrail Logs for usages of Faythe</a> when you encrypt messages of different sizes (small, medium, large).
+* Compare <a href="https://us-east-2.console.aws.amazon.com/cloudtrail/home?region=us-east-2#" target="_blank">CloudTrail Logs for usages of Faythe</a> when you encrypt messages of different sizes (small, medium, large)
-* Take a look at the <a href="https://s3.console.aws.amazon.com/s3/home" target="_blank">contents of your S3 Document Bucket</a> to inspect the raw object.
+* Take a look at the <a href="https://s3.console.aws.amazon.com/s3/home" target="_blank">contents of your S3 Document Bucket</a> to inspect the raw object

-If you want more ideas to extend, check out [Explore Further](#explore-further) below.
+For more things to try, check out [Explore Further](#explore-further), below.

 ```java tab="Java"
 // Compile your code